muhdbilal/location_finder/README.md

 chainlit run capp.py
 ```

-It requires making a .env file in the main folder directory with a GROQ api key defined as:
+It requires making a .env file in the main folder directory with a Groq api key defined as:
 ```
 GROQ_API_KEY = <your-key>
 ```